sonminhye/OurCircleManager/readme.txt

 Welcome !
-This is Our circle manager
+This is our circle manager.
+You can manage your circle easily.